 Statistics show that nearly one-third of all school going students are bullied per year.
-Bullying is a common practice in brick-and-mortar school.
+Bullying is a common practice in a brick-and-mortar school.
 Field Trips, sports, and even during classes, many young students endure the gruesome sores of bullying.

 How bullying affect young children?

-Bullying destroys a child’s confidence.
+Getting bullied destroys a child’s confidence.
 It cripples them from trusting another friend.
 In certain severe cases, it can lead to depression, isolation, anxiety, and other psychological disorders.

 How do we battle this?

 How do we battle bullying?
-Amongst other options a preferred one being taken up by many parents across the world is the option of -> Virtual Schooling.
+Amongst other options, a preferred one being taken up by many parents across the world is the option of -> Virtual Schooling.
 Homeschooling offers a safe learning environment to the students thereby unlocking their true potential.
 It also helps restore their lost confidence.